-2018 we will meet in Israel.
-The “Innovation and Security Tour” will lead us to Jerusalem and to the startups and security companies of Tel Aviv, see TOUR SCHEDULE.
+- Israel, the “Innovation and Security Tour” brought us to the startups and security companies of Tel Aviv and Jerusalem, see VIDEO 2018

-- UK and France (2016) to meet the youngest Lord of Britain in London, experience a new way of learning at “l´École 42” in Paris and to see TMforum in Nice
+- UK and France, to meet the youngest Lord of Britain in London, experience a new way of learning at “l´École 42” in Paris and to see TMforum in Nice, see VIDEO 2016

 The method for matching peers and topics at CIOmove is comparable to the “syntegration” by Anthony Stafford Beer and “open space” by Harrison Owen.

 Topics at CIOmove will be clustered in the fields of: